mariaclarin/ComputerNetworks/README.md

 2. Scenario 2: No response from other peer thus premature timeout occurs.
 <img src="https://cdn.discordapp.com/attachments/1090244781155823697/1092098536558047232/case_2.png">

-3. Scenario 3: Packet Loss occurs where have to wait for timeout to resend the package
+3. Scenario 3: Packet Loss occurs where have to wait for timeout to resend the package.
 <img src="https://cdn.discordapp.com/attachments/1090244781155823697/1090526112003674142/Sequence_Diagram_Case_3.png">

-4. Scenario 4: Peer responds but there is a delay
+4. Scenario 4: Peer responds but there is a delay.
 <img src="https://cdn.discordapp.com/attachments/1090244781155823697/1092480516458037348/Sequence_diagram_case_4.png">

 5. Scenario 5: